fnogatz/swtparser.js/README.md

 			}
 			...
 		],
-		'pairings_players': [	// only in team tournaments
+		'pairings_teams': [	// only in team tournaments
 			{
 				'3000': 'ffff',
 				'3001': '3001-1',